 - Complete Foreign Ownership

 - Easy Work Visa Applications

 - Profits Can Be Repatriated

-These are all made possible due the Freezone being designated as a special economic area.
-Because of this, investors are given access to tax free status and favourable trade conditions that make doing business in the Freezone easier and incredibly profitable.
+These are all made possible due to the Freezone being designated as a special economic area.
+Because of this, investors are given access to tax-free status and favorable trade conditions that make doing business in the Freezone easier and incredibly profitable.

 Gather the Required Documents

 Before even thinking about starting a business, it’s important that you gather all the required documents to make the process go more smoothly.
 Here’s a list of what you’ll be needing: